hiperwalk/hiperwalk/docs/tutorial/graphs.rst

 the Coined Quantum Walk model
 because it may result on undesirable behavior.

-To see why, let us take a Line with 10 vertices as example.
+For example, let us take a Line with 10 vertices as example.
 First, create the line using the :class:`hiperwalk.Graph` class.

 >>> path = nx.path_graph(10)